GitHub

 AL-Go for GitHub

 AL-Go for GitHub has built-in support for custom code analyzers through its settings file.
-ALCops integrates via the PipelineInitialize hook, which runs before compilation starts.
+ALCops integrates via an initialization hook script that downloads the analyzer DLLs before compilation.

 1. Add the settings